LaunchCode-Education-Archived/skills-front-end/assignments/word-up/README.md

 You know the drill:

-- Commit your changes locally.
+1. Commit your changes locally.
-- Push your new commit up to Github.
+2. Push your new commit up to Github.
-- Head over the *Word Up!* Assignment on Vocareum, and clone your repo.
-- Click Submit.
+3. Demo your code for your TF.
-- Victory!!!
-And all the haters who didn't believe in you are [sore losers][colbert-gif].
+4. Victory!!!
+All the haters who didn't believe in you are [having a hard time swallowing defeat][colbert-gif].

 [colbert-gif]: http://giphy.com/gifs/OxAMjQW6mmA8g

----
-## Extra Credit: All Fired Up

-*Coming Soon*